jesec/ck3-modding-wiki/wiki_pages/Scopes.md

 ```

-The ``position`` parameter enables overriding the default behavior of ``ordered_X`` to access the scope in the list with the specified index< starting at 0.
+The ``position`` parameter enables overriding the default behavior of ``ordered_X`` to access the scope in the list with the specified index&lt; starting at 0.
 It uses either an integer, or a script value that automatically rounds down to the nearest integer. ``position = 0`` is the first scope in the list.

 ```